Skeptischergeist/Skeptischergeist/README.md

-- 👋 Hi, I’m @Skeptischergeist
+- 👋 Hi, I’m Guilherme Corrêa, a.k.a. @Skeptischergeist
 - 👀 I’m interested in learning programming languages
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Network security
 - ⚡ Fun fact: I'm also a philosopher

 <!---